 The Korean language employs an honorific system.
 This means that the words, forms, and sentence tone change to reflect.
 It also recognizes the speaker’s social relationship with the listener/subject.

 This honorific system also refers to someone of higher status, not just with.
-There’s even honorific vocabulary, which uses entirely different words to show more tremendous respect.
+There’s even honorific vocabulary, which uses entirely different words to show tremendous respect.

 So, for instance, if you’re having a casual conversation with a friend, bring up your father.
 Then, the honorific infixes will come into play to show him respect, even if he isn’t physically present.